johnsblevins/AzureLandingZones/templates/entlz/README.md

 In addition, the Management Group Hierarchy settings are configured such that the "entlz-Onboarding" management group is configured as the default management group for new subscriptions and RBAC for the Management Group hierarchy is set to require "Management Group Contributor" role to add/remove/modify management groups.
 This prevents non-privileged users from making changes to the management group hierarchy or creating their own branches.
 ![](media/mg_settings.png)

-## Pipeline 2 - Deploy Platform Subscriptions
+## 2. Deploy Platform Subscriptions
 The starter pipeline is included at [.github/workflows/entlz-2-platform-subs.yml](../../.github/workflows/entlz-2-platform-subs.yml).
 The pipeline is configured by default to be manually executed.
 Before deploying the pipeline customize the environment variables at the top of the template to fit the environment.
 These include:

     entlzprefix (required):